What the heck is seed cycling?

 What is So Special About These Little Seeds?

 Flaxseeds contain antioxidants and high levels of omega-3 essential fatty acids.
 These are involved in the production of anti-inflammatory prostaglandins which help to balance hormones.
-Flaxseeds also contain lignans, a type of fibre which helps to moderate oestrogen and prevent oestrogen excess during the follicular phase of the cycle.
+Flaxseeds also contain lignans.
+They are converted to phytooestrogens and may help to moderate oestrogen and prevent oestrogen excess during the follicular phase of the cycle.

 Pumpkin seeds provide zinc which can prevent the body from converting oestrogen into more harmful forms of testosterone in phase 1 of the hormone cycle.
 Zinc also supports progesterone production in the second half of the cycle.